johnnynguyen3/Restaurant-Login-API/README.txt

 Design Decisions:
-In previous assignments, I would use handle my requests by using external router files, but because I found it kind of difficult to transfer the database connection over to the router file, I decided to scrap that idea and move everything into my server file.
+In previous versions of my program, I would use handle my requests by using external router files, but because I found it kind of difficult to transfer the database connection over to the router file, I decided to scrap that idea and move everything into my server file.
 This made it easier to access the database, as well as variables.
 I tried to make functions that corresponded to the handle requests to make the code look more readibly and less messy.

 Possible Limitations:
 For some reason when I'm running the code, it will sometimes appear with the error: 'Argument passed in must be a string of 12 byte...', and sometimes the page will load.
 I honestly have no clue as to why the chances of the page loading are 50/50, but if you can, please try reload the page again if it doesn't load.